ventas-project/ventas/doc/README_windows.txt

 -----
 Unpack the files into a directory and run ventas-qt.exe.

-Ventas Core is the original Ventas client and it builds the backbone of the network.
+VENTAS Core is the original VENTAS client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Ventas transactions;
+However, it downloads and stores the entire history of VENTAS transactions;
 depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.